5 Natural Supplements You Need for Real Muscle GainsFebruary 15th, 2016

-Of course, you're not going to experience any serious gains in muscle strength or size if you don't exercise at least a little, but relying just on lifting heavy weights doesn't guarantee you'll wake up looking like the Hulk.
+Of course, you’re not going to experience any serious gains in muscle strength or size if you don’t exercise at least a little, but relying just on lifting heavy weights doesn’t always guarantee you’ll wake up looking like the Hulk.

 Serious body builders know the importance of fueling muscle growth properly.
-Eating a high protein, clean diet full of healthy fats and veggies will help you lose fat while simultaneously giving your muscles the nutrients they need to repair and rebuild.
-But sometimes there's only so much muscular hypertrophy—or muscle building—one can achieve when relying on a whole-foods diet.
+Eating a high protein, clean diet full of healthy fats and veggies may help you lose fat while simultaneously giving your muscles the nutrients they need to repair and rebuild.
+But sometimes there’s only so much muscular hypertrophy—or muscle building—one can achieve when relying on a whole-foods diet.
 You need a little help.
-That's why many gym-goers turn to supplements to help them achieve their goals, whether it be fat loss, an increase in muscle mass, or greater endurance.
+That’s why many gym-goers turn to supplements to help them achieve their goals, whether it be fat loss, an increase in muscle mass, or greater endurance.

 Try it: Vital Proteins Collagen Protein

-Try it: Now Foods Pure MCT Oil
+Try it: Thrive Market MCT Oil

 Organic whey protein